rusagaib/oas-preview.nvim/README.md

     'rusagaib/oas-preview.nvim',
     config = function()
         require('oas-preview').setup({
             port = "1111",        -- up-to-you
-            ui = "swagger",  -- "swagger", "redoc", "stoplight" auto_open_url = false -- false to disable it, default is true expose = false -- false to disable from exposing your container-ui, default is false so don't worry man })
+            ui = "swagger",       -- "swagger", "redoc", "stoplight" auto_open_url = false -- false to disable it, default is true expose = false        -- if it true will serve app container to use local network ip with port 80, default are false os = "linux"          -- "linux", "mac", "win", "wsl" if not set will use default "linux" })
     end,
 },